 If you are non-compliant, you could be subject to fines from the card associations.
 If your security is compromised because of your non-compliance, you risk financial loss, additional fines, loss of business, damage to your brand's reputation, and other loss of critical systems.

 When you accept debit and credit cards as payment for your sales, you agree to take the necessary steps to protect your customer's data.
-If you use the Intuit Merchant Service to authorize and settle credit or debit card transactions in Intuit QuickBooks Point of Sale follow the standards and guidelines at the PCI Resources web site.
-This web site includes requirements for the configuration, operation and security of payment card transactions in your business.
+If you use the QuickBooks Payments to authorize and settle credit or debit card transactions in Intuit QuickBooks Point of Sale follow the standards and guidelines at the PCI Resources Website.
+This Website includes requirements for the configuration, operation and security of payment card transactions in your business.